MkSavin/AttendanceControl/readme.md

 ```
 It will create `/vendors` directory and update dependancies.
 #### Step 2.
 Env
 Create `.env` file from `.env.example` and fill `DB_*` fields in it.
+Also don't forget to fill `APP_KEY` field by setting random key for this application.
 #### Step 3.
 Migrations
-Run the migrations by using this command
+Run the migrations by using this command:
 ```
 php artisan migrate
 ```

 ### Launching:
-Just launch your server and open reserved domain
+Just launch your server and open reserved domain.

 ## RU: